Yemeni army in heavy fighting; six soldiers die in suicide blast

 Western countries fear further destabilization in Yemen, which also faces separatists in the south and unrest in the north, could give more space to al Qaeda in the Arabian Peninsula (AQAP), the local branch of the global Islamist militant movement, to plot attacks on international targets.

 Washington has used drones for several years to kill members and leaders of the group.
-In April, air strikes - presumed to have been carried out chiefly by U.S. drones - were launched on central and southern provinces of Yemen, which Yemeni authorities said killed some 65 al Qaeda militants.
+In April, air strikes - presumed to be carried out chiefly by U.S. drones - were launched on central and southern provinces of Yemen, which Yemeni authorities said killed some 65 al Qaeda militants.

 Saba quoted a military source as saying that most of the militants killed in Sunday’s fighting were Saudis, Afghans, Somalis and Chechens, as well as other nationalities.